EuchariaTheAnalyst/Real-Estate-Analysis/README.md

 * **Top Profit Product:** Land, with \$14.29M profit.
 * **Top Salesperson:** John Doe with \$124.98M in sales.
 * **Top Sales Country:** UK with \$94.92M.

+### Recommendation

-* **Recommendation:** Focus on high-revenue products (like Villas) and profitable products (like Land) while maintaining sales performance in high-yield regions such as the UK.
+Focus on high-revenue products (like Villas) and profitable products (like Land) while maintaining sales performance in high-yield regions such as the UK.